art work by John Ceprano

 #questions

-• What is unsettling you most about talking to the other person about it?
+• What do you dread most about this conversation?
+What might the other person dread?

 • What else occurs to you as you consider these questions?